rlaverde/lektor-static-search/README.md

-# lektor-tipue-search
+# lektor-static-search

 > This is under development

-This is a plugin for Lektor that adds support for [tipue search](http://www.tipue.com/search/) to projects.
-When enabled it can generate json files in the `tipue-search/` folder automatically when the server (or build process) is run with the `-f tipue` flag.
+This is a plugin for Lektor that adds support for static search to projects.
+When enabled it can generate json files in the `static-search/` folder automatically when the server (or build process) is run with the `-f static-search` flag.

+This json files can be used with js libraries like [Tipue search](http://www.tipue.com/search/) or [Lurn.js](http://lunrjs.com/).

 ## Enabling the Plugin